 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

 SOUTH AFRICA & BOTSWANA: ULTIMATE PHOTO SAFARI: ITINERARY

 Our South Africa and Botswana tour begins on arrival in Johannesburg.
-You will be met by your tour leader at Johannesburg International Airport and be transferred to Lanseria airport (20min) for our 1.5hrs chartered flight to the Limpopo Valley Airfield at Mashatu Game Reserve.
-We will be met by our Mashatu guide at the airport and transported to the Mashatu Main Camp, our home for the next four nights.
+You will be met by your tour leader at Johannesburg International Airport and be transferred to Lanseria airport (20min) for a 1.5hrs scheduled charter flight to the Limpopo Valley Airfield at Mashatu Game Reserve.
+We will be met by our Mashatu guide at the airfield and transported to the Mashatu Main Camp, our home for the next four nights.

 During our four night stay at Mashatu Main Camp we will explore the reserve on morning and afternoon game drives in open safari vehicles.
 Two full mornings will be spent doing photography from the incredible Matabole Hide located at the lodge.

 Mashatu Lodge (Main Camp) is an oasis among the undulating and seemingly endless plains of wild southern Africa.
 The lodge has only 14 luxury suites allowing for a quiet base for our photography safaris.

 We will depart Mashatu Game Reserve after our last morning activity and we’ll take a two hour scheduled charter flight from the Limpopo Valley Airfield to Mala Mala Game Reserve situated next to the world renowned Kruger National Park.

 Our three night stay at Mala Mala begins when a qualified guide will collect us from the Mala Mala private airstrip and transfer us to the Mala Mala Main Camp (10 min).